realcopacetic/skin.copacetic/README.md

 - Simplified transitions between Windows when sharing global backgrounds to create a smoother UX feel
 - Fixed widget scrollbars not appearing on first window load for home screen or info screens
 - Simplified container transition expressions and extended transitions to addons so there is a transition between list levels (e.g. add-on browser > my add-ons > look and feel, etc)

-Still to do:
-- login background
-- Make consistent overlay on embedded videoplayer for live tv and fade it out when screensaver kicks in
-- error with pulling remote artist fanarts for background art service
-- Use art service for artist backgrounds on home screen to avoid black screens on missing artworks?

 **1.1.17**
 - Fixed bug causing dialogaddoninformation to lose focus on opening for some addons